Renaissance (M People song)

-"Renaissance" is a song by British electronic group M People, released on 28 February 1994 as the fourth and final single from their second album, Elegant Slumming (1994).
+"Renaissance" is a song by British electronic group M People, released on 28 February 1994, by Deconstruction Records, as the fourth and final single from their second album, Elegant Slumming (1994).
 In Australia, it was released as the third single from the album.
-It was written by Mike Pickering and Paul Heard and produced by M People.
-The song peaked at number five on the UK Singles Chart following the band's first win for Best British Dance Act at the 1994 BRIT Awards.
+It was written by group members Mike Pickering and Paul Heard and produced by M People.
+The song peaked at number five on the UK Singles Chart as well as number eight in Ireland following the band's first win for Best British Dance Act at the 1994 BRIT Awards.
+The accompanying music video was directed by Jeff Baynes and filmed in San Francisco, the US.
+Remixes of the single were provided by Roger S., Macready, Da Silva and John Digweed and M People themselves who also included the original Album mix of the single alongside the Radio Edit and Master Mix.

 Background

 At the time of "Renaissance"'s release, M People were touring the second leg of their 15-date Elegant Slumming UK Tour and riding the height of their musical fortunes with their double platinum album.
-"How Can I Love You More (Mixes)", "One Night in Heaven", "Moving on Up" and "Don't Look Any Further" had already provided them with four consecutive singles and this became their fifth.
+"How Can I Love You More (Mixes)", "One Night in Heaven", "Moving on Up" and "Don't Look Any Further" had already provided them with four consecutive singles and this became their fifth, as well as their second and final top five.